A picture book from Tanzania

 Translated from Swahili by Christine Hatz, edited by Anna Katharina Ulrich

 CHF 21.80 / € [D] 18,50 / € [A] 19,10

 It has been a long time since chimpanzee Sokwe has caught so many fish.
 He's already excited about the money he will earn selling his catch.
 But Dog puts paid to all that.
 He wants to eat Sokwe's fish himself.
 The animals track down the fish thief and he must atone for his misdeed.
 A comic but profound story in the tradition of Tanzanian Tingatinga painting.

 Danish, English (US/Can), French, Japanese, Korean, Portuguese (Brazil), Swedish

 → Foreign Rights Catalogue

 John Kilaka was born in the southwest of Tanzania in 1966.
-Already as a boy he was very interested in painting: as a child he was doing sketches in the sand; when he started school he made funny drawings on the black board, what enjoyed the ohter pupils but disturbed the teacher.
+As a boy he was already very interested in painting: as a child he was doing sketches in the sand; when he started school he made funny drawings on the black board, which the other pupils enjoyed but which disturbed the teacher.
 At the age of twenty he moved to Dar es Salaam to study the art of tingatinga painting.
-Today John Kilaka is one of the most important representants of tingatinga art.
+Today John Kilaka is one of the most important representatives of tingatinga art.